-(i) Risks (i) Risk level (i) Mitigation measures (ii) Progress to-date New defined risk 5 1 Lack of interests to replicate the project approaches and strategies in other cities of the country Low risk (L) The civil society "Association des Maires du Senegal" will be involved to incorporate local customs and replicate the project's approach through the Association's network.
+i) Risks at CEO stage (i) Risk level FY 22 (i) Risk level FY 23 (i) Mitigation measures (ii) Progress to-date New defined risk4 Lack of interests to replicate the project approaches and strategies in other cities of the country Low risk (L)Error!
+Bookmark not defined.
+Low risk (L) The civil society "Association des Maires du Senegal" will be involved to incorporate local customs and replicate the project's approach through the Association's network.
 The private sector whose capacity and business development skills will be strengthened by this project is expected to be a driving force of its replication.
-The legal framework will be update for private sector to be able to easily replicate the same business model to other regions in the country center for plastic waste in Ziguinchor.
+The legal framework will be update for private sector to be able to easily replicate the same business model to other regions in the country The project identified a private partner to operate a pre- recycling center for plastic waste in Ziguinchor.
 A tripartite agreement was signed in 2018 with the municipality of Ziguinchor.
-This agreement implements PPP for waste management in Ziguinchor and paves the way for sustainable operations beyond the scope of the Project The newly developed technical
+This agreement implements PPP for waste management in Ziguinchor and paves the way for sustainable operations beyond the scope of the Project The newly developed technical guidelines have been widely shared with representatives from the private sector and from